orbiting/cms-draft/README.md

 # A CMS Prototype

-A CMS powered by GitHub GraphQL API, Next.js and Draft.js.
+A CMS powered by GitHub API, Next.js and Draft.js.

 ## Development